Factors That Shape Decisions and Three Approaches

 Hindsight bias

-To see an event as inevitable once it occurs.
+Hindsight bias is seeing an event as inevitable once it has occurred.

 After a programme fails, the school head thinks “I always knew that would fail”.
-This is hindsight bias.
 She did not know at the time; she would not have launched the programme if she had.
 Hindsight bias makes past mistakes feel obvious, which makes the decider over-confident about future predictions.

 Omission bias